talkohavy/guides/docs/programming/crypto.md

 ```

 They both take an email and a password as their arguments.
-When a user signs up, we'll generate a "salt", using the `randomBytes` function, which will basically just create a random set of characters for us:
+When a user signs up, we'll generate a `salt`, which is just a random set of characters, using the `randomBytes` function:

 ```javascript
 const { scryptSync, randomBytes } = require('crypto');